 What is Dustoff ?

-I was a "DUSTOFF MEDIC"!
+I was a

 The 45th Medical Company

-Air Ambulance"Dustoff" is
+Air Ambulance "Dustoff" is

 the epitome of